-The admission requirements for the bachelor’s programme in European Studies depend on your prior qualifications.
+The admission requirements for academic year 2021/22 for the bachelor’s programme in European Studies depend on your prior qualifications.
 Please check below which requirements apply to you.
-Matching is a mandatory part of the admission procedure.

 Prospective students with a Dutch diploma

 If you have one of the diplomas stated below then, in principle, you are directly admissible:

 - Dutch VWO-diploma

 Prospective students with a non-Dutch diploma

 If you have a non-Dutch diploma that is equivalent to the Dutch vwo diploma you are, in principle, admissible to this programme.
 Check if this applies for your diploma.

 If your diploma is not included in this list, it must be evaluated by UM first.